fallaha/tinypy/README.txt

     - math module - Rockins Chen <ybc2084@gmail.com>
     - VS support - Krzysztof Kowalczyk
     - bug fixin' - Dean Hall & Allefant

+for assemle (encode) a python file use this command: python2 py2bc.py in.py out.tpc

+and for disassemble a tpc file use this: python2 disasm.py out.tpc

+Note: it work with python2 only don't try to use python 3 for assemble or disassemble file. or you can use the tinypy without python 2. like this command: tinypy py2bc.py in.py out.tpc

 Thanks to allefant and the python community for all the tips and feedback!
 Thanks to John M. for a python 2.5 compat. patch.